18 Blogging Tools For Beginners

 9. ConvertKit

-ConvertKit is a powerful e-mail marketing platform that makes it easy to build and manage your e-mail subscriber list.
+ConvertKit is a powerful e-mail marketing platform that makes building and managing your e-mail subscriber list easy.

-Thanks to features like a drag-and-drop e-mail editor, automated drip marketing campaigns, and detailed analytics reports, you’ll be able to create and send e-mails that get results.
+Thanks to features like a drag-and-drop e-mail editor, automated drip marketing campaigns, and detailed analytics reports, you can create and send e-mails that get results.

-The tool also makes it easy to segment your e-mail lists, which allows you to send more personalized and relevant e-mails that are likely to encourage more conversions.
+The tool also makes it easy to segment your e-mail lists, allowing you to send more personalized and relevant e-mails that are likely to encourage more conversions.

 Learn more about ConvertKit here!